- 3rd configuration-related global outage in the 2023–2025 period — same root cause each time

 def deploy_change(self, change: ConfigChange):

-# Security-critical changes (DDoS mitigations, attack signatures)
+# Security-critical changes: DDoS mitigations, attack signatures

-# Still fast — but with validation gate
+# Still fast — but with validation gate to catch malformed configs

 if change.type == ConfigChangeType.SECURITY_CRITICAL:

-self._validate_config(change) # validation must pass
+self._validate_config(change) # must pass before any propagation

 self._deploy_global_fast(change) # then deploy fast